mblarsen/vue-browser-acl/README.md

 setting assumeGlobal to true.

 ### acl

 `default: {}`

 Options object passed to the Acl contructor.

 ### caseMode

 `default: true`

-Assume case means that an upper case subject is the name of a class or a constructor function and that a lower case subject is the component member name of an instance of that class.
+Assume case means that an upper case verb-object is the name of a class or a constructor function and that a lower case verb-object is the component member name of an instance of that class.

-E.g. if subject is `post` the directive will try to look up the data member `post` on the component.
+E.g. if verb-object is `post` the directive will try to look up the data member `post` on the component.

-If `caseMode` is set to false this behavior is disabled and `post` will be treated as a subject name.
+If `caseMode` is set to false this behavior is disabled and `post` will be treated as a verb-object name.

 ### directive

 `default: can`

 The name of the directive.
 E.g. `can` produces a directive called `v-can` and a helper function called `$can`.